datacraft-dsc/datacraft-chain/README.md

 ## Contract Artifact Packages

 ### Building Contract Artifact Packages
 As each deployed contract the truffle migration script will create an artifact file.
-At the end of the deployment the script will then add artifact packages.
+At the end of the deployment the script will then add all of the artifact files to the artifact packages.

 The deploy steps for any network are as follows: